 From: Relativity Space

-To learn more about Terran R, or Relativity Space and its multiplanetary mission, visit relativityspace.com.
+To learn more about Relativity Space and its multiplanetary mission, visit relativityspace.com.

 About Relativity Space

 Relativity is building humanity’s multiplanetary future.
-We invented a new approach to design, print, and fly our own rockets, starting with Terran 1 – the world’s first entirely 3D-printed rocket.
+We invented a new approach to design, print, and fly our own rockets, starting with the world’s first entirely 3D-printed rocket, Terran 1, and Terran R, a larger, fully reusable, entirely 3D-printed launch vehicle.

 As a vertically integrated technology platform, Relativity is at the forefront of an inevitable shift toward software-defined manufacturing.
 By fusing 3D printing, artificial intelligence, and autonomous robotics, we are pioneering the factory of the future.
 Disrupting 60 years of aerospace, Relativity offers a radically simplified supply chain, building a rocket with 100x fewer parts in less than 60 days.